aptible/supercronic/README.md

 Given a cron expression and a time stamp, you can get the next time stamp which satisfy the cron expression.

 In another project, I decided to use Cron syntax to encode scheduling information.
-Thus this standalone library to parse and execute cron expressions.
+Thus this standalone library to parse and apply time stamps to cron expressions.

 Implementation
 --------------
-The reference documentation for this implementation is found at https://en.wikipedia.org/wiki/Cron#CRON_expression, which I copy/pasted here (laziness) with modifications where this implementation differs:
+The reference documentation for this implementation is found at https://en.wikipedia.org/wiki/Cron#CRON_expression, which I copy/pasted here (laziness!) with modifications where this implementation differs:

     Field name     Mandatory?
 Allowed values    Allowed special characters
     ----------     ----------   --------------    --------------------------